heldersepu/CodeFetcher/readme.txt

 #===========================================================
-#	Building DocFetcher from the console
+#	Building CodeFetcher from the console
 #===========================================================
 - Requirements: Python and JDK 6.0+
 - current-version.txt:
 	- this file contains the version number used by all build scripts below
 	- this file must not contain any extra whitespace or newlines
 - build.py:
-	- the main build file that builds DocFetcher
+	- the main build file that builds CodeFetcher
 	- output is in the "build" folder
 - build-win-installer.nsi
 	- NSIS script for building the Windows installer